GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

   + Select **Yes** to use `dbconfig-common` for database setup.
   + Enter a password for the phpMyAdmin application, and make a note of the password.

-After the installation, additional configuration is need as follows:
+After installation, complete the configuration:

-1. Uncomment the below line by removing ';' in your server's php.ini
+1. Uncomment the following line in your server's `php.ini` file by removing the leading `;` character:

         ;extension=mysqli

-2. Include phpmyadmin's configuration in your apache2.conf file by adding the following line.
+1. Include the phpMyAdmin configuration in your `apache2.conf` file by adding the following line:

         Include /etc/phpmyadmin/apache.conf

-3. Restart apache
+1. Restart Apache:

         sudo systemctl restart apache2